KLBT73/IT1600-keylogging-tutorial/README.md

 # IT1600-keylogging-tutorial
+Author: Kyle Bennett - klbt73

 This tutorial is used to teach others how to use a popular keylogging software known as Zlogger.
-This tutorial is my final project in my IT1600 course at the University of Missouri - Columbia.
+I will not only provide a tutorial on how to use the software, but I also aim to show how people can protect themselves from keyloggers.

+---

+# Table of Contents
+- History
+- Zlogger in Action
+- Detecting a Keylogger
+- Prevention Methods

+---